Italy Pet Import Requirements

 There will be no quarantine imposed on your pet when entering Italy if pet import regulations detailed here are met.
 If your pet does not conform to the regulations as stated below, it will be subject to quarantine if facilities are available, returned to the origination country, or euthanized.
 The importer will be responsible all costs involved.

-All steps required to conform to regulations to import a dog, cat or ferret to Italy must be completed in the origination country.
+All steps required to conform to regulations to import a dog, cat, or ferret to Italy must be completed in the origination country.
 Steps 1-8 should be followed in the order given.

 Step 1: EU Country Classifications